-The most serious risk to people taking Xanax is the effects when it’s combined with other drugs and alcohol.
-When taken with other GABA-inducing drugs such as opiates, hypnotics, barbiturates or alcohol, the risk of overdose rises exponentially.
-Your central nervous system gets bombarded with billions of messages to slow down, which can cause a dangerously slow heartbeat, cessation of breathing and even death.3 This is particularly alarming considering 49% of teens take Xanax with at least one other drug, including alcohol.4
+The most serious risk to people taking Xanax is what can happen when it’s combined with other drugs and alcohol.
+Taking Xanax with other GABA-inducing drugs such as opiates, hypnotics, barbiturates, or alcohol raises the risk of overdose exponentially.
+Your central nervous system gets bombarded with billions of messages to slow down, which can cause a dangerously slow heartbeat, cessation of breathing, and even death.2 This is particularly alarming considering 49% of teens take Xanax with at least one other drug, including alcohol.3

-A study published in the journal Psychiatry in 2008 showed that 55% of all prescriptions for benzodiazepines were written by general practitioners.
-According to two clinical studies, the majority of people who are prescribed Xanax by a medical professional do not develop a substance use disorder.
-However, it’s fairly common for Xanax users to become physically dependent on the prescription drug.
-When you have a physical dependence, your body has become accustomed to the drug and you need larger and larger amounts to get the intended results.
+A study published in the journal Psychiatry showed that general practitioners wrote 55% of all prescriptions for benzos.9 According to two clinical studies, most people who are prescribed Xanax do not develop a substance use disorder, but it is fairly common for Xanax users to become physically dependent on the prescription drug.10 When you have a physical dependence, your body has become accustomed to the drug you’re taking, and you need larger and larger amounts to get the desired results.

-Even if you take Xanax for a short period of time at recommended doses for short-term anxiety and anxiety disorders, there’s risk of dependence.
-Psychological dependence is well-documented with some users experiencing considerable difficulty reducing and discontinuing use of Xanax, especially at higher doses for extended periods of time.
-Data suggest the risk of psychological and physical dependence and its severity appear to be more pronounced in substance abusers treated with doses of more than 4 mg/day and in excess of 12 weeks.
-You’re at risk for several symptoms if you take benzodiazepines for long periods of time.
-These include:9
+Even if you take Xanax for a short period of time at a prescribed dose, there’s a risk of psychological and physical dependence.
+That said, data suggests the risk of dependence and its severity appear to be more pronounced in people treated with doses of more than 4 mg/day and for more than 12 weeks.

-A limited number of studies have analyzed factors that might increase people’s risk for abusing or becoming addicted to benzodiazepines.
-A Norwegian study found a greater number of people who started using alprazolam became excessive users compared to those using any other benzodiazepine.10
+A limited number of studies have analyzed factors that might increase people’s risk of abusing or becoming addicted to benzos.
+A Norwegian study found a greater number of people who started taking Xanax became excessive users compared to those using any other benzo.11

 A 2018 study analyzing opioid overdoses in Medicare Part D recipients uncovered troubling prescribing patterns.
-On the day of or leading up to the overdose, 20,665 of 71,248 people with an opioid prescription were also using benzodiazepines.
+On the day of or leading up to the overdose, 20,665 of 71,248 people with an opioid prescription were also using benzos.
 An estimated 14,132 of 20,665 concurrent users (68.4%) had more than 180 days of overlapping supplies of both medications.
-Researchers found simultaneous benzodiazepine and opioid use during the first 90 days was associated with a fivefold increase in the risk of opioid overdose.
-This study highlighted the importance of especially close monitoring in individuals taking both medications.12
+Researchers found simultaneous benzo and opioid use during the first 90 days was associated with a fivefold increase in the risk of opioid overdose.
+This study highlights why doctors need to closely monitor individuals taking Xanax and opioid medications.12

-Substance abusers may take it in a pill form or inject it after crushing the pill.
-Xanax does not fully dissolve in water, therefore it can cause severe damage to the arteries when injected.
+Those abusing Xanax may take it in pill form or inject it after crushing the pill.
+Xanax does not fully dissolve in water.
+This means it can cause severe damage to the arteries when it’s injected.

-The severity of Xanax withdrawal symptoms depends on the dosage you’ve been taking and how long you’ve been using the drug.
-Some people who’ve been taking Xanax for even brief periods at recommended doses (e.g..
-0.75 to 4 mg/day) have reported withdrawal symptoms including seizures.
+The severity of Xanax withdrawal symptoms depends on dosage and how long you’ve been taking the drug.
+Some people who’ve been taking Xanax for even short periods at recommended doses (e.g. 0.75 to 4 mg/day) have reported withdrawal symptoms, including seizures.
 The physical and psychological withdrawal symptoms of Xanax may include:13

-If you’ve been using Xanax with alcohol or other drugs, Xanax withdrawal symptoms can be more severe and deadly.
-It’s important that medical detox is followed by a treatment plan and comprehensive drug rehab.
-This should include proven addiction treatment approaches like cognitive behavioral therapy.
+If you’ve been taking Xanax with alcohol or other drugs, Xanax withdrawal symptoms can be more severe and even deadly.

 How Do You Treat Xanax Addiction?

-6. Benzodiazepines and Opioids.
+Benzodiazepines and Opioids.
 National Institute on Drug abuse website. https://www.drugabuse.gov/drugs-abuse/opioids/benzodiazepines-opioids Updated March 2018.
 Accessed February 3, 2019.